Hisashi Iwakuma: 2009–2011

-On October 4, 2010, the Golden Eagles granted permission for Iwakuma to pursue a career in Major League Baseball via the posting system.
+On October 4, 2010, the Golden Eagles granted permission for Iwakuma to pursue a career in Major League Baseball (MLB) via the posting system.
 The Oakland Athletics won the bidding.
-However, Iwakuma and the Athletics could not come to terms on a contract in the thirty-day negotiating period.
+However, Iwakuma and the Athletics could not come to terms on a contract in the 30-day negotiating period.

 Seattle Mariners

-Iwakuma signed with the Seattle Mariners prior to the 2012 Major League Baseball season, for $1.5 million guaranteed, plus an additional $3.4 million in incentives linked to starts, innings pitched, and awards.
+Iwakuma signed with the Seattle Mariners prior to the 2012 MLB season, for $1.5 million guaranteed, plus an additional $3.4 million in incentives linked to starts, innings pitched, and awards.
 He was part of the Mariners' bullpen to start the season and did not pitch until the club's fifteenth game, making him the last member of any team's opening day roster (who was not injured or demoted to the minor leagues) to appear in a game.
 Iwakuma later became an effective member of the Mariners' pitching staff, pitching in 30 games (16 starts and 14 relief appearances), going 9–5 with two saves and a 3.16 earned run average.

 On November 2, 2012, Iwakuma agreed to a two-year, $14 million extension with an option for 2015.
 Iwakuma earned $6.5 million in 2013 and 2014, and his option for 2015 is worth $7 million with a $1 million buyout.
 Iwakuma was chosen along with fellow pitcher Félix Hernández to represent the Mariners at the 2013 MLB All-Star Game.
 However, he did not pitch, as he had played on the Sunday before the game.
-On September 18, 2013, Iwakuma pitched eight scoreless innings against the Detroit Tigers striking out Miguel Cabrera twice making him 0 for 4 and lowering his batting average to .347.
-He gave up no runs and four hits getting out of two bases loaded jams in the first and fourth.
+On September 18, Iwakuma pitched eight scoreless innings against the Detroit Tigers striking out Miguel Cabrera twice, making him 0-for-4 and lowering his batting average to .347.
+Iwakuma gave up no runs and four hits getting out of two bases loaded jams in the first and fourth.

 Iwakuma finished third in the 2013 American League Cy Young Award voting, behind winner Max Scherzer and runner up Yu Darvish.
 He finished the year third in the league in ERA, third in innings pitched, second in WHIP and first in WAR.
 His 2013 season year finished 14–6 with a 2.66 ERA and a 1.00 WHIP.